 Senou International Airport in Bamako is operating normally.
 However, flight schedules may be subject to change or cancellation with little warning.
 You should check with your airline on flight and seat availability before travelling to the airport.

 There is an ongoing high threat of kidnapping against Westerners in the north and west regions of Africa, including throughout Mali and the remote and desert areas of Mauritania, southern Algeria and Niger.
-Al Qa'ida in the Islamic Maghreb (AQIM), a terrorist group responsible for the kidnapping of foreigners, is active in northern Mali and poses a significant security threat and risk for travellers.
+Al Qa'ida in the Islamic Maghreb (AQIM), a terrorist group responsible for the kidnapping of foreigners, is active in Mali and poses a significant security threat for travellers.
 Foreigners, Western mining interests and NGOs (non-governmental organisations) may be possible targets.

+There have been several recent incidents of Westerners being kidnapped in Mali.
+On 2 November 2013, two French journalists were kidnapped in Kidal, in northeast Mali, and subsequently killed.
 On 21 November 2012 a French national was kidnapped in Diéma, east of Kayes, near the Mauritanian border.

 On 5 January 2011, the French embassy in Bamako was attacked by an individual using explosives and a handgun.
 No one was killed in the attack.
 Also in January 2011, two French nationals were kidnapped and killed in Niamey, Niger, near the border with Mali.